tjvantoll/www.tjvantoll.com/source/_posts/2013-08-30-bugs-with-document-activeelement-in-internet-explorer.markdown

 </script>
 ```

-In all browser except IE9, this will log the element that has focus in the parent document (the `<body>` by default).
+In all browsers except IE9, this will log the element that has focus in the parent document (the `<body>` by default).
 In IE9 this will inexplicably throw an `"Unspecified Error"`.

 Yes, you read right; ACCESSING the `activeElement` property of a parent `document` throws an error in IE9.